jonnor/MyEx.AI/doc/braindump.md

 Milestones

-### M2: Draft ready
+### M2: Narrative ready
 Can be presented internally for feedback.
 Thurday 1930

-General

-* Find informational/howto resources on data/privacy management
+### M3: Draft ready
+Thursday 2400

 App

-* Add support for images in chat
+* Add images in chat
-* Add an get-started screen.
-Name of user, upload data
+* Normalize style across mockups.

 Video

-* S
-* Personality sliders mockup?
-* Initial demo videos recorded
+* Record initial demo videos recorded

 Presentation

-* Intro
+* Intro.
+What can be built with the data you put online?

-* Video, play button
+* Video.
+One or multiple?
+Put into a tablet
-* Outro
+* Outro.
+Reveal,questions

 ### M3: Presentation ready
 Can be presented to the world at conference.
-Is available on final domain.

 Friday 11.00.

-* Test on final domain
+### M4: Cleanups

 * Rename repo to reflect project title
 * Update README.md